 And another out of Florida reads:

-Looking at the job descriptions listed above, it is clear that companies are looking for well-rounded food safety and quality assurance folks, and obtaining a PCQI certificate is just something else to add to the list.
-This gets back to a point we made in a previous post.
-With the wishy-washy definition of the “otherwise qualified” aspect to the PCQI requirement, it makes sense for folks to just go ahead and take the courses offered by numerous companies.
-Check out this post for discount codes.
+Looking at these few job descriptions, it’s clear that companies are looking for excellent food safety and quality assurance candidates, and obtaining a PCQI certificate is something else to add to the list.
+With the wishy-washy definition of the “otherwise qualified” aspect to the PCQI requirement, it makes sense for candidates to take the courses offered by numerous companies.

-Too often technology decision-makers in the food sectors are attempting to solve a particular pain point or challenge.
+Too often, technology decision-makers in the food sectors attempt to solve a particular pain point or challenge.
 Whether by job function or necessitated by regulatory compliance, there are competing interests.
 Only with a single version of the truth, real-time data, can these silos of functionality create a solution that allows all to access data quickly, accurately, and effectively.

 Learn how to distinguish between HACCP and FSMA Preventive Controls and how to build a successful cross-functional PCQI team by checking out our on-demand webinar here.